spikelynch/mikelynch/content/code/the_homunculus.md

-provide either goods, services or labour: the contract per se is a formal recognition of an agreement between persons, and it would make no difference if the contract were expressed as a computer programme, rather than a template filled out by a bored junior solicitor, in a case where the parties unintentionally misunderstood one another, or where one was seeking to actively deceive the other.
+provide either goods, services or labour: the contract per se is a formal recognition of an agreement between persons, and it would make no difference if the contract were expressed as a computer programme, rather than as a template filled out by a bored junior solicitor, in a case where the parties unintentionally misunderstood one another, or where one was seeking to actively deceive the other.
 It's important to be diligent in checking a contract for errors, omissions or ambiguities, but removing these alone wouldn't obviate the need for a law of contract.

-# Hard cases and corner cases
+### Hard cases and corner cases

 Another way of looking at the quality which social and legal systems possess, and their radical difference from the systems governed by